-Billy Taylor is in his second season as the program's director of basketball operations.
+Billy Taylor is in his third season as the program's director of basketball operations.

 Taylor works closely with the basketball staff, helping coordinate travel and carry out the day-to-day activities of the UI basketball program.

 The last two seasons, Taylor has been on the Hawkeye staff of back-to-back NCAA Tournament teams.
 This past season, Iowa advanced to the Round of 32 after posting its largest margin of victory ever in an NCAA Tournament game (31-point win over Davidson).The Hawkeyes have produced back-to-back first-team All-Big Ten honorees (Roy Devyn Marble in 2014 and Aaron White in 2015) while on staff.

 Taylor joined the Hawkeye staff after 15 years of collegiate coaching experience.
 He served the previous 11 years as a head coach, most recently the last six seasons at Ball State (2007-13).
 During his tenure, the Cardinals finished either first or second in the Mid-American Conference (MAC) West Division three times and advanced to the MAC Tournament semifinals twice.
 Taylor coached nine all-conference selections and also mentored a MAC All-Freshman Team member five straight seasons.

 Prior to Ball State, Taylor spent five seasons as head coach at Lehigh (2002-07), where he was a two-time Patriot League Coach of the Year honoree.
 In his first season, Taylor was named Patriot League Coach of the Year after guiding the Mountain Hawks to the second-largest turnaround in the nation, improving on the previous year's record by 11 wins.